dkatambampoyi/dkatambampoyi/README.md

 - 👋 Hi, I’m @dkatambampoyi
 - 👀 I’m interested in ...
 Deep learning and ML
 - 🌱 I’m currently learning ...
 SqueezeNext
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on SqueezeNet convolutional neural network
-- 📫 How to reach me ...
+- 📫 How to reach me ... katambadany@gmail.com

 <!---
 dkatambampoyi/dkatambampoyi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.